 GPs referrals

-Depression (95 per cent) remains the most common mental health problem for which GPs refer service users to mental health services.
-Anxiety (52 per cent) is the second most common reason, while those referred due to psychotic disorders is 29 per cent.
+Depression (95%) remains the most common mental health problem for which GPs refer service users to mental health services.
+Anxiety (52%) is the second most common reason, while those referred due to psychotic disorders is 29%.

-Traditional therapy remains the preference of nearly all GPs, with 98 per cent of GPs stating they would recommend face-to-face therapy as a first preference.
+Traditional therapy remains the preference of nearly all GPs, with 98% of GPs stating they would recommend face-to-face therapy as a first preference.

-The reputation of the hospital (86 per cent) and the consultant’s reputation and experience (77 per cent) were sighted as important factors influencing GPs referrals to SPMHS.
+The reputation of the hospital (86%) and the consultant’s reputation and experience (77%) were cited as important factors influencing GPs' referrals to SPMHS.

-Only one GP who had engaged with SPMHS said that the follow up communication was negative, although over half (57 per cent) said the referral process could be improved.
+Only one GP who had engaged with SPMHS said that the follow-up communication was negative, although over half (57%) said the referral process could be improved.

-82 per cent of those surveyed are aware of the community based Dean Clinics which are run by SPMHS, however 60 per cent and not aware that the Dean Clinic offer a free mental health assessment for patients referred by their GP.
+82% of those surveyed are aware of the community-based Dean Clinics which are run by SPMHS; however, 60% are not aware that the Dean Clinics offer a free mental health assessment for patients referred by their GP.

 Opportunities and awareness